The problem of food waste: what causes it and how to minimize it?

 The issue of food waste is indeed a mammoth problem to fix; however, it is not an impossible one.
 There are numerous ways we can tackle it, from individual actions to systemic changes.
 Promoting better food storage and preservation techniques, enhancing supply chain efficiencies, changing consumer behavior, and implementing efficient waste management and food recovery operations can all contribute to significant reductions in food waste.

-Shapiro’s services, for instance, offer sustainable solutions to food waste management, helping businesses and industries navigate the challenge of minimizing food waste.
+Shapiro’s services, offer customised food waste recycling & upcycling solution, helping businesses and industries navigate the challenge of minimizing food waste

 FAQ’s on Food Waste